petrbroz/aps-mcp-server/README.md

 ### OAuth Tools (User Authentication Required)
 - `get-forms` - Access construction forms and submissions
+- `get-rfis` - Manage RFIs (Requests for Information) with responses and tracking
+- `get-submittals` - Access submittal data for material and equipment approvals
 - Additional OAuth tools can be added for other sensitive operations

 ## 🚧 **Development Notes**